deLini1612/YT-150-IR-Decoder/README.md

    - Display ON/OFF status of eco mode and current saving level (if eco mode is on).
    - Use LEFT/RIGHT button to adjust eco status.
    - To adjust eco level, press DOWN button then using LEFT/RIGHT button to adjust eco level.
+   - After adjusting eco level, you can back to adjust eco status by UP button.
    - In ECO SCREEN, unable to switch modes or adjust volume.
    - Press ESC to return to the MAIN SCREEN.